6529-Collections/6529-Prenode/README.md

 4. [Updates](#4-updates)

-## 1. Infrastructure
+## 1. Overview

-The 6529 Prenode is a service that provides a RESTful API for querying TDH data from the 6529 Collections smart contracts.
-It is the same logic used on seize.io, but provides a way to query data from the blockchain without needing to visit a centralized web page.
+The 6529 Prenode decentralizes access to TDH data for 6529 Identities and 6529 NFTs.

+As a web service running a RESTful API, it uses the same calculation logic used on the 6529 websites.
+Standardized setup through a provided CloudFormation script means anyone can run on their AWS account.

+What is the purpose of the Prenode?
+There are three purposes for the Prenode:

+1. Most important: The immediate use of the Prenode is to enable multiple parties to independently serve as TDH providers to the on-chain TDH oracle contract that will be launching soon™.
+This will allow for on-chain composable TDH that is not dependent on any single party.
+1. To allow anyone to serve as a API provider of TDH information in general, in any context, onchain or offchain.
+1. To serve as the first step towards 6529 Nodes that can run on any computing environment.

+Some further points:

+1. You should assume that there will be further updates to the Prenodes and, later, to Nodes.
+The Prenode name will remain until the code is restructured to run in any computer environment.
+1. There are no current economic incentives to run a Prenode but it is something that can consider later if necessary.
+Our current view is that there are sufficient people with the capacity and motivation to run a Prenode that it is better not to yet commit to a cryptoeconomic model that may be immature or not necessary.
+1. We estimate the cost of running a Prenode on AWS to be less than 0.015 ETH per month ($50 or so).
+1. For now, we would like to request that people and organizations with the economic capacity to do so to run Prenodes for the health of the network.

+### 1.1 The technical details

 To run the prenode, you'll need a domain name, a database, a server configured with SSL, the open-source TDH code, and some configuration.

 Since the setup of all these things can be a little tricky, we've provided a CloudFormation script that will automate much of the setup process for you, directly in your own AWS account.
 This script will create the required EC2 instance, RDS instance, and a Route 53 domain, and configure them all to work together in a standalone VPC environment (and no, you don't need to know what all that means to get it going).
-All told, this configuration should run for less than $50 / month (likely less if you have free tier resources available).
+All told, this configuration should run for less than $50/month (likely less if you have free tier resources available).

-If you want to run the Prenode in a diffrent context, you probably know what you are doing, and can use the automated scripts provided here to work out how to proceed.
+Experienced cloud computing users who want to run Prenode in a different context can use the automated scripts provided here to work out how to proceed.

-The Prenode endpoints are documented with OpenAPI Definitions, and published from the repo: https://6529-collections.github.io/6529-Prenode/docs.
+The Prenode endpoints are documented with OpenAPI Definitions, and published from the repo: [https://6529-collections.github.io/6529-Prenode/docs](https://6529-collections.github.io/6529-Prenode/docs).

 ## 2. AWS setup